SomeRanDev/modifaxe/README.md

 &nbsp;

 ### Sections and Values
-Entires are separated into sections.
+Entries are separated into sections.
 A section is a unique identifier followed by a colon.

 A list of values should follow with the `\t<type>.<name>=<value>` format:
 ```